Real Broker operates on an 85/15 commission structure.

 Real’s revenue share program uses a five-tier hierarchy to map relationships inside a sponsor network.

-An agent you sponsor directly sits in your Tier 1; agents they sponsor sit in your Tier 2, and so on through Tier 5.
+An agent you sponsor directly sits in your Tier 1.
+Agents they sponsor sit in your Tier 2, and the structure continues down through Tier 5.

-Unlocking higher tiers enables you to earn revenue share from a deeper portion of your network.
+Unlocking higher tiers gives you the ability to earn revenue share from a deeper portion of your network.

 Revenue Share Percentages by Tier

-Real Broker’s model is deliberately top-heavy to reward early attracting activity.
+Real Broker’s model is designed to reward direct sponsorship and early network growth.

 How to Unlock Tiers: 3 Distinct Paths